When Should You Buy a New Car Instead of a Used Car?

 On the other hand, buying a used car can be just as inconvenient because it’s harder to tell how it’s been driven by its previous owner(s).
 In this case, getting a professional inspection done and checking the vehicle’s history is very important, so you can make sure there have been no accidents or subpar maintenance/repairs done.

+Whether you should buy a used or new car, will also depend on what you want or need in it.
 Generally, newer cars come with better features and the latest in driver technology.
 With the inclusion of these commodities, the car will likely be safer and more reliable than a lot of used models too.
-Plus, a newer vehicle can mean that the manufacturer has had extra time to improve their models and iron out any factory defects.

 Unfortunately, a used car may not be as safe or reliable, depending on its age, mileage and previous driver’s habits.
 Nonetheless, there are plenty of cases where older models far outweigh their newer counterparts because they were built with sturdier materials and higher quality craftsmanship, which some manufacturers don’t produce anymore.

-Another downside to used cars is that there are fewer guarantees.
+A downside to used cars is that there are fewer guarantees.
 Even some older models from large dealerships will not come with a warranty if the car is beyond a specific age or mileage.
 However, when you shop for a new car, your dealer will probably offer you several types of warranties with different terms and conditions, that can cover or reduce the cost of all sorts of mechanical and electrical issues.

 That said, a warranty can significantly increase the price of your car and may not be worth it, especially for vehicles with low or no mileage on them.
 For example, if your warranty only covers maintenance for a couple of years or up to a certain mileage.
 After all, most warranties don’t include wear and tear or incidents that were your fault.